 - That will develop business skills for individual artists or arts organisations as a means to creating a market, increasing audience numbers or strengthening stability

-- Which propose online delivery of arts activities during the Covid-19 pandemic.
+- Which propose a return to normal delivery, or online delivery, of arts activities during the Covid-19 pandemic.

 Maoin nan Ealan Gàidhlig cannot: